SOliv1/procol-harum-beyond-the-pale/README.md

 1) website frameworks / structures
-   i)   My Whiskey and CV projects in ii)   Interactive front end modules-The Code Institute ii)   Interactive front end modules-The Code Institute, so credit goes to the authors for my   inspiration from these
+   i)   My Whiskey and CV projects in ii)   Interactive front end modules-The Code Institute
-        projects and I thank them.
-  iii) All the support and encouragement from the Slack community, in particular another student Anna Greaves, who articularly explains / clarifys different aspects I may not quite understand.
-Her support on Slack among other very helpful students is much appreciated; and my Mentor.
-Slack  are a very much valued and recourceful community.
+        so credit goes to the authors for my inspiration from these projects and I thank them. iii) All the support and encouragement from the "Slack" community, in particular another student    Anna Greaves, who publishes her blogs / explains on her conference calls and excellent videos  clarifying different aspects of the technological process, to newbies like me, who may not quite have grasped the technological language used the first time.
+Her support on "Slack" among other very helpful students is much appreciated; and also my Mentor.
+I finde Slack a useful tool; very much valued and recourceful community.

  My inspiration and Images come from:-
     iv) Audio and visual links to YouTube / Spotify / Amazon websites